Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/Week_19/08_Model_answer_for_Average,_worst_and_best_case_Reading•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-fundamentals-of-computer-science/supplement/jivZP/model-answer-for-average-worst-and-best-case)

-Unfortunately, you haven't provided the text to summarize.
-Please provide the text related to "Lesson 10" about sorting algorithms (insertion sort and others) or time complexity, and I will be happy to help you with a summary in 4 sentences, preserving all key information, formulae, links, and technical details.
+There is no text provided for me to summarize.
+Please provide the text, and I'll be happy to help you summarize it in 4 sentences, preserving key information, formulae, links, and technical details.